m-jmc/Patient-Cost-and-High-Value-Healthcare/README.md

 ## Executive Summary

 With an increasingly competitive healthcare market, systems will be forced to compete on value.
-By increasing provider value and lowering cost to the patient (patient burden) Froedtert can maximize its competitiveness in the regional market.
+By increasing provider value and lowering cost to the patient (patient burden) [Hospital system A] can maximize its competitiveness in the regional market.

 ## Case Prompt